manasi98/GOnoob/README.md

 # GOnoob
-A guide showing my slow progress in GO
+A guide showing my progress in GO